christiandunkel/raytracer/documentation/documentation.md

 ```

 - `shape` is a string, defining the name of the shape or composite that will be transformed.
-- `x` is value by which to move the shape or composite along the x-axis.
+- `x` defines by how much to move the shape or composite along the x-axis.
-- `y` is value by which to move the shape or composite along the y-axis.
+- `y` defines by how much to move the shape or composite along the y-axis.
-- `z` is value by which to move the shape or composite along the z-axis.
+- `z` defines by how much to move the shape or composite along the z-axis.

-`scale` is a transformation property that defines how much a shape or composite should shrink or grow.
+`scale` is a transformation property defines how much a shape or a composite should shrink or grow.
 For example, setting a parameter to 2 would scale the shape or composite to double its size along that axis, while 0.5 would make it shrink to half its size.

 ```
 define transform <shape> scale <x> <y> <z>
 ```

 - `shape` is a string, defining the name of the shape or composite that will be transformed.
-- `x` is value by which to scale the shape or composite along the x-axis.
+- `x` defines how much to scale the shape or composite along the x-axis.
-- `y` is value by which to scale the shape or composite along the y-axis.
+- `y` defines how much to scale the shape or composite along the y-axis.
-- `z` is value by which to scale the shape or composite along the z-axis.
+- `z` defines how much to scale the shape or composite along the z-axis.

 `rotate` is a transformation property that rotates the shape or composite around a given axis by a given angle.